PauloWgDev/OpenUGC/README.md

 # API for Unofficial Unity's User Generated Content (U3GC)

-This REST API serves as a bridge between a PostgreSQL database and Unity, enabling seamless integration of user-generated content (UGC) into your Unity projects.
+This REST API serves as an intermediary between a PostgreSQL database and Unity, enabling an easy integration of user-generated content (UGC) into your Unity projects.

 ---